leios/gpu-handbook/src/content/abstractions.md

 Another problem with looping is that many loops are inherently iterative and cannot be easily parallelized.
 Take timestepping, for example (the act of simulating motion, one small time step at a time).
 In this case, the first step (`i = 1`) *must* come before `i = 2`, which must come before `i = 3`, and so on.
-There is no issue with this when running code on a single core of a CPU, but let's face it.
-No one is writing code for a single-core CPU nowadays because such computers essentially don't exist.
+There is no issue with this when running code on a single core of a CPU, but let's face it: no one is currently writing code for a single-core CPU because such computers essentially don't exist.
 Nowadays, we really do care about parallelism.
 `Threads.@threads` (or similar approaches from other languages) feels a bandage solution to transform an iterative method into a parallel one which can be misleading for students and programmers.

 In addition, by relying on loops for parallelism, the code ends up being a large set of nested `for` loops, with one set of loops somewhere in the middle being parallel, while the rest remain iterative.
-It's a huge mess.
+It can quickly become a huge mess.
 While it is usually quite clear how to parallelize kernels, the choice of *which* loop to parallelize over is sometimes difficult for beginner programmers.
 At least in my experience, I have found that codebases using parallel loops end up looking just as messy, if not messier, than code using kernel-based approaches.
 On the other hand, for programmers that know what they are doing, loop-based abstractions can still be quite helpful -- especially for code that already exists and would be a pain to rewrite.